Walking With Our Sisters: Project

 The Walking With Our Sisters project was initiated by Métis artist Christi Belcourt to acknowledge the grief families of missing and murdered Indigenous women (MMIW) suffer with, to raise awareness of MMIW and to create opportunities for a discourse in which the issue can be acknowledged across communities in Canada and the United States.
 This project began in June 2012 with lead organizer Belcourt using social media to invite people to create moccasin tops in memory of Missing and Murdered Women.
 By July 25, 2013 more than 1,600 vamps had been mailed to Belcourt far surpassing the initial goal of 600.
 Over 200 individuals from around the world contributed to the project.
 At last count over 1,725 pairs of vamps have been donated to this project.
-They were created by a 1,372 artists, 331 from the United States, 9 from countries outside of North America, and 1,385 from Canada.
+They were created by 1,372 artists, 331 from the United States, 9 from countries outside of North America, and 1,385 from Canada.
 In addition to the moccasin vamps sixty audio recordings were submitted.
 These songs have been compiled and are played as visitors go throughout the exhibits.